HTTP-RPC/Kilo/README.md

     public <V> Future<V> invoke(String method, String path, ResultHandler<V> resultHandler) { ... }

+Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
+This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

+#### Arguments and Return Values
 Request arguments may be any of the following types:

 * `java.lang.Number`